Amazon's rising air shipments fly in the face of climate plan

 Amazon Air’s U.S. volume has risen steadily since its 2016 launch, according to an analysis of Department of Transportation data by Cargo Facts Consulting https://www.cargofactsconsulting.com, a Luxembourg-based advisory firm with a global staff and more than four decades of history.

-It crunched data from Air Transport Services Group Inc and Atlas Air Worldwide Holdings.
+It crunched data from Air Transport Services Group Inc (ATSG.O) and Atlas Air Worldwide Holdings (AAWW.O).
 Both supply planes and pilots for Amazon Air.

 In July, Amazon Air flew 136 million lbs of goods in the United States, according to the data.
 That was up 29% from the year earlier and just 9 million lbs short of December 2018, when the peak holiday shipping season was in full swing.